basavarajsh98/python-exercises/python-exercises/Program-5/README.md

+# Quadrilaterals

 During the activity time grade 3 students were given four sticks and are asked to form a shape and place it on the desk.
 The teacher will measure one internal angle, and tell the students what shape they have formed with the given sticks.

 Write a program to get the input for the length of the stick and the internal angle.
 Based on the input, specify whether it is a square, rectangle, rhombus ,parallelogram, or irregular quadrilateral.

-Note: Assume sides given as input are sq,s2,s3,s4.
+**Note**: Assume sides given as input are sq,s2,s3,s4.

 * If s1=s2=s3=s4 and the angle is 90, the shape is square
 * If s1=s2 and s3=s4 and the angle is 90, the shape is rectangle.